mikespub-org/seblucas-cops/DESIGN.md

 and they only differentiate by the `name` of the handler to be called.
 With COPS 3.1.x this code is replaced with a redirect to `index.php/name` and they are permanently removed in release 3.3.1.

 Within the Framework, the run() method is equally simple and basically covers the following steps:
-1. get Request based on input
+1. get Request based on input + use Routing (3.4.x) to find parameters
 2. match Request to the right Handler based on name and Route
-3. get Handler
+3. create Handler
 4. let Handler handle the Request
+5. send back the Response (3.2.x)

 In COPS 2.x both old-style URL parameters (getJSON.php?page=...&id=...) and new-style Route URLs (/authors/...) are supported by the Framework.